Sreee47/Salad-Chef-Programmer-Art/README.md

 7. Serving salad to the customers.

+8. Multiplayer Added.

+9. Customer Management - combination verification for the customer.

+10. Customer Timer added.

+11. Angry customer and cool down added -  The customer who is angry will burn up their timer fast if they are not cooled asap.

+12. Score Management of the players- based on the customer reactions and player interaction with customer.

+13. HUD Display added for timer and score display.

+14. Timer Management

+15. Winner Decision and Display.

+16. Restart Button implemented

 # Updates
 1. Bug Fix - Automatic movement of the player during choping is fixed.
-1. Multiplayer Added.
-2. Customer Management - combination verification for the customer.
-3. Customer Timer added.
-4. Angry customer and cool down added -  The customer who is angry will burn up their timer fast if they are not cooled asap.
-3. Score Management of the players- based on the customer reactions and player interaction with customer.
-4. HUD Display added for timer and score displaye.
-5. Timer Management
-6. Winner Decision and Display.
-7. Restart Button implemented

-# Upcomming Updates
-1. Power ups based on the player performance.
+2. Power ups based on the player performance.
+3. High score history added.

+# Future Updates
+1. Dynamic customers.
+2. Audio for more realistic effect.
+3. Angry customer animation.
+4. More featured pickups.
+5. Optimized code for easy management.
+6. Help Guide.
+7. Settings menu for key mapping, audio controle.
+8. New avatar selections for the players.
+9. New theme selections.
+10. Arcade and Championship modes.
+11. Minor bug fixes- placing one veggie by veggie for chopping.